-The internet is an integral part of children’s lives these days.
-It opens up so many educational and social opportunities, giving them access to a world of information and experiences.
+The internet is an integral part of children’s lives.
+It opens up many educational and social opportunities, giving them access to a world of information and experiences.

 As you would protect your child in the real world, you will want to make sure that they are safe whatever they are doing.
 Like learning to cross the road, online safety skills are skills for life.
 If your child understands the risks and can make sensible and informed choices online, they can get the most from the internet and stay safe whilst doing so – particularly from those people who might seek them out to harm them.
-The internet hosts many exciting opportunities for education and the on-line world is a wonderful place for young people to explore, with unprecedented opportunities for learning and creativity, but just like the real world there are risks and dangers they should be aware of and which we should all act to protect them from.
-As a school we encourage the use of technology as an important part of our students’ development but always want them to spend their time on-line safely.
+The internet hosts many exciting opportunities for education and the online world is a wonderful place for young people to explore, with unprecedented opportunities for learning and creativity, but just like the real world there are risks and dangers they should be aware of and which we should all act to protect them from.

 The following tips have been researched from ‘thinkuknow’ and may help you.